section-engineering-education/engineering-education/content/articles/consuming-rest-api-in-flutter-building-a-weather-app-that-makes-a-network-call-to-a-backend-server/index.md

 ### Project structure
 The project is being structured in this order:
-- model(Object Representation of the data)
+- Model (Object Representation of the data)
-- controller(Logic)
+- Controller (Logic)
-- service(classes that allow us to make network calls)
+- Service (classes that allow us to make network calls)
-- views(the UI)
+- Views (the UI)
-- utilities (components we want to reuse)
+- Utilities (components we want to reuse)

 ### Models
-In the model folder, we will create a class that represents the object that we will receive from the server.
-Create a dart file `weather_model.dart` as shown below.
+In the model folder, we will create a class representing the object we will receive from the server.
+First, create a dart file called `weather_model.dart` as shown below.

 #### The weather model